-Is the Kingdom of God real?
-Where is it going to be established?
+What is the Kingdom of God really?
+Where will it be established?
 When will it come?
-How can we prepare for it?
+How can we prepare for the Kingdom of God and enter into it?

 As Mark explains in his Gospel account, “Now after John was put in prison, Jesus came to Galilee, preaching the gospel of the kingdom of God, and saying, ‘The time is fulfilled, and the kingdom of God is at hand.
 Repent, and believe in the gospel.’”

 The gospel of the Kingdom of God

-Matthew and Luke likewise record that Jesus’ message was the “gospel” or “glad tidings” of the Kingdom (Matthew 4:23; Luke 8:1).
+Matthew and Luke likewise record that Jesus’ message was the “gospel,” or “glad tidings,” of the Kingdom (Matthew 4:23; Luke 8:1).
 Even though Matthew referred to it as “the kingdom of heaven” (Matthew 4:17; Matthew 5:3, 10, 19-20) and Paul once called it “the kingdom of Christ and God” (Ephesians 5:5), the predominant name in Scripture is “the kingdom of God.”

 Jesus consistently taught this same message of hope—“gospel” means good news—of the Kingdom throughout His ministry.
 His parables—stories with spiritual lessons—often dealt with this Kingdom, which God the Father and His Son had prepared prior to the existence of man at “the foundation of the world’” (Matthew 25:34).